Three ways to boost your global health organisation’s presence on LinkedIn

 Don’t forget to use 3-5 hashtags to give your content more opportunities to be found, and to tag relevant people so that they will be notified and can engage with your post.

 Remember, LinkedIn is in constant evolution.
 New features emerge, others disappear, the way users interact with the platform change.
 Keeping track can be challenging.

-Don’t want to go it alone?
+Don’t want to do it alone?
 You don’t have to!
-We would be happy to chat about how we can help you craft a thoughtful LinkedIn strategy for your organisation, develop meaningful content, or engage with the right influencers.
+At Infinity Communications we would be happy to chat about how we can help you craft a thoughtful LinkedIn strategy for your organisation, develop meaningful content, or engage with the right influencers.
 The possibilities are infinite.
 Contact us to get started.